01 of 05

 When buying lychee (or picking them straight from the tree), choose fruit with a bright red skin that is larger than 1-inch in diameter.
 Check for ripeness by gently pressing on the skin with your thumb.
-A ripe lychee should be vibrant in color and should give a little when pressed (if it's too soft, it may be overripe).
+Ripe lychee should be vibrant in color and should give a little when pressed (if it's too soft, it may be overripe).
 Ripe lychee will also have a lush and floral perfume and they will taste sweet, but not overly so.
-Keep in mind that once picked, lychee cease to ripen, making it imperative that the shipment is fresh if you're buying them from the store.Continue to 3 of 5 below.
+Keep in mind that once picked, lychee ceases to ripen, making it imperative that the shipment is fresh if you're buying them from the store.Continue to 3 of 5 below.

 03 of 05

 Your thumbnail works best for piercing open the bumpy outer "alligator skin."
 Once you uncover the fruit, gently peel the skin back, similar to the technique used to peel an orange.
 The skin of ripe lychee should pierce easily and come off fairly effortlessly.
 As you peel, pop a few in your mouth, but watch out for the hard stone that is located at the center of the fruit.
 You'll want to spit that out.Continue to 4 of 5 below.